danielpozsar/grogupy/docs/source/_build/html/_sources/quickstart/Running in HPC.rst.txt

 ---------------------------

-The following is an example SLURM batch script (`sbatch`) for running GroguPy on an HPC system, in this case on `Komondor <https://hpc.kifu.hu/hu/komondor>`_.:
+The following is an example SLURM batch script (`sbatch`) for running grogupy on an HPC system, in this case on `Komondor <https://hpc.kifu.hu/hu/komondor>`_.:

 .. code-block:: bash

     #!/bin/bash
-    #SBATCH --job-name=grogu
+    #SBATCH --job-name=grogupy
     #SBATCH --nodes=1
     #SBATCH --ntasks=1
     #SBATCH --ntasks-per-node=1